 The amateur service is the oldest radio service and pre-dates regulation of radiocommunication.
 In 1912, amateurs could use any frequency above 1.5 MHz, as these frequencies were regarded “of no value for marine, governmental and commercial communications” or “undesirable and scarcely useful”.
 By 1924, amateurs made way for other services in bands above 1.5 MHz.
 Today, the amateur service operates in relatively small allocations throughout the spectrum.

 The 1963 World Administrative Radio Conference created Footnote 284A, which states: “In the band 144-146 MHz, artificial satellites may be used by the amateur service”.
-The amateur-satellite was created and given frequency allocations at the 1971 Space WARC.
-Since then, more than 60 amateur satellites have been designed, constructed and operated by amateurs.
+The amateur-satellite service was created and given frequency allocations at the 1971 Space WARC.
+Since then, scores of amateur satellites have been designed, constructed and operated by amateurs.
 In addition, amateur radio has been used aboard manned space stations including MIR and the International Space Station.
-Most of the astronauts and cosmonauts are licensed amateur radio operators.
+Most astronauts and cosmonauts are licensed amateur radio operators.

-Self-training is an important purpose of the amateur services, as articulated in the definition of the amateur service in Article 1 of the Radio Regulations (RR).
+Self-training is an important purpose of the amateur services, as articulated in the definition of the amateur service in No. 1.56 of the Radio Regulations (RR).

 Radio amateurs have made significant technical contributions to the fields of radio propagation, high frequency single sideband radiotelephone, HF data communications, packet radio protocols and communication satellite design.

 RR No. 25.9A encourages administrations to allow amateur stations to support disaster relief.
-Amateur radio continues to provide basic radiocommunications especially in the early days of a disaster following the loss or overloading of normal telecommunications networks.
+Amateur radio continues to provide basic radiocommunications especially in the early moments of a disaster causing the loss or overloading of normal telecommunications networks.

 This Handbook is intended to present, in one publication, information about the amateur services for administrations and amateur radio organizations.

+This work would not have been possible without the efforts of many volunteers and delegates over a number of years and their efforts should be recognised.

-Paul RINALDO Chairman, Radiocommunication Working Party 8A (Working Group 1 – Amateur services)
+Dale HUGHES Chairman, Radiocommunication Working Party 5A (Working Group 1 – Amateur services)

 CHAPTER 1

 The amateur services